-It can be difficult to pick a single value of T_C for a network.
-If the chosen value is small, then only a few Streams can be accommodated on any one port; all frames for all Streams must fit into a single T_C period.
-If the value chosen for T_C is large, then more Streams can be accommodated, with a wide variation in allocated bandwidth, but the larger T_C increases the per-hop latency.
-In the ideal case, of course, every Stream would have a T_C value chosen so that exactly one frame of a Stream is transmitted on each cycle T_C .
+It can be difficult to pick a single value of T_c for a network.
+If the chosen value is small, then only a few streams can be accommodated on any one port, because all frames for all streams sharing a port must fit into a single T_c period.
+If the value chosen for T_c is large, then more streams can be accommodated, with a wide variation in allocated bandwidth, but the larger T_c increases the per-hop latency.
+In the ideal case, of course, every stream would have a T_c value chosen so that exactly one frame of a stream is transmitted on each cycle T_c .

-While this is not always possible, we can apply multiple values of T_C to a single output port, as shown in Figure 2.
+While this is not always possible, we can apply multiple values of T_c to a single output port, as shown in Figure 2.